bplantico/BookClub-Brian-Smitha/DTR.md

 Workload Expectations (What features do we each want to work on?):
 Initial set up will be done together, then we'll have a clearer idea on which stories we'd like to target individually.
+Update at 3pm on 5/9/19 which user stories each person will take on.

 Workflow Expectations (Git workflow/Tools/Code Review/Reviewing Pull Requests/Debugging and Problem-solving Techniques):
 30 minute "Struggle timer"